anjensan/azql/README.md

       (from :Users)
       (where {:first "Ivan", :last "Ivanov"}))

-The actual SQL is available trough the function `sql`:
+The actual SQL is available using `sql`:

     :::clojure
     user> (select (from :Users) (where {:id 123}) (sql))